top of page

 -

 What if there are people I don't like?In a group of 30 or so households, there will be people you feel especially close to and perhaps a few who turn you off.
 Unless you plan to live without the benefits of community, that’s one of the risks you will almost certainly face.
+However, with our commitment to living intentionally, many ordinary conflicts, usually avoided in other environments, are often resolved employing the communication and decision-making resources common in cohousing.
 In the cohousing environment, the emphasis on balancing privacy and community provides some insulation against the need to deal frequently with a less-loved neighbor.
 Since everybody has their own homes, you can have solitude when you need it, even from your friends.

 -

-How can I get involved?Join us for an info session and find out more!
+How can I get involved?Join us for an Information Session and find out more!
+After attending an information session, we invite you to become an Explorer.

 bottom of page